 This is the season of the public option.
 Progressive politicians from Senator Bernie Sanders to Hillary Clinton tout various versions of it.
-Policy wonks such as Michael Sparer, Paul Star and Jacob Hacker would allow near-retirees or others to buy into Medicare.
-The Nevada legislature passed a bill which would have allowed people to buy into Medicaid.
+Policy wonks such as Michael Sparer, Paul Star and passed a bill which would have allowed people to buy into Medicaid.
 Governor Brian Sandoval eventually vetoed the bill.
 That this Republican governor hesitated to do so attests to the growing popularity of public insurance alternatives to private coverage.

 I’m heartened to see the public option get such attention.
 It’s described across the board – hopefully by many Democrats, fearfully by many Republicans – as the next logical step in the steady expansion of public coverage.
 It’s likely to be the political glue holding together the progressive coalition.
 Liberal ACA stalwarts and left single-payer advocates agree that Americans should be able to buy into Medicare or Medicaid if that’s what they want to do, and that enacting a public option is less disruptive and risky than attempting the immediate leap to a single-payer plan.